 The story of Valley Fest

-Valley Fest began in 2014 after Luke Hasell took over the farm when his parents both passed away when only in their early fifties.
-To honour their memory Luke decided to put on an event that would encompass their zest for life, their love of good food and which would be a true celebration of life to share with those you love.
+Valley Fest began in 2014.
+It was created by Luke Hasell to honour the memory of his parents, who both passed away while in their early fifties.
+Luke decided to put on an event that would encompass their zest for life and their passion for good food.
+He wanted it to be a true celebration, to be shared with loved ones.

 This local community ethos is really important to us as we work closely with local producers to bring you the very best food and drink.